What the Supreme Court ruling means for Manhattan DA's Trump criminal investigation - KION546

 Another open question is whether prosecutors will complete their investigation under Vance’s leadership.

-Vance’s term runs through the end of the year and he has not said whether he will seek reelection.
-Several Democratic candidates, including former prosecutors, have already declared their intention to challenge Vance for district attorney.
+Vance’s term runs through the end of the year and he is not expected to run for reelection, according to a person familiar with the matter.
+Several Democratic candidates, including former prosecutors, have already declared their intentions to run to be district attorney.

 Comments